oracle-livelabs/multicloud/helidon-oci-devops/create-application/create-application.md

     Java package name (default: me.username.mp.oci): <copy>ocw.hol.mp.oci</copy>
     ```

+7. When promted for *Start development loop? (default: n):*, press *Enter* to select the default value.

     > Once completed, this will generate an **oci-mp** project.

 ## Task 3: Modify the Helidon application for logging and metrics explorer